If you are considering selling your rental home, this post shares why I sold my rental home in 2017.

 I had disclosed to them one of the light wells leaked through the dining room during the recent winter storms.
 They were rightfully concerned, and so was I since all I did was get up on the roof and spray the crap out of the roof with FlexSeal.

 In the very end, we agreed to a price of $2,740,000.
-I gave them a $10,000 discount to address the inspection report so they would finally remove the financing contingency and get on with it.
-The final price/sqft came out to be $1,323, a 13% premium to the average price/sqft in the most expensive part of the town.
+I gave them a $10,000 discount to address the inspection report.
+Then they agreed to finally remove the financing contingency and get on with it.
+The final price/sqft came out to be $1,323.
+This was a 13% premium to the average price/sqft in the most expensive part of the town.

-I’m happy for the buyers because their loans went through and they’ve now got a great home to raise their son for the next 10+ years.
+I'm happy for the buyers because their loans went through.
+They've now got a great home to raise their son for the next 10+ years.
 I just hope his new business venture goes well, he can sell his old condo to free up some liquidity, and the economy continues to chug along.

 This piece of real estate served us well.
 Now we no longer have a use for it because we have a new home and more powerful streams of semi-passive income.